bhaswara/DL_Project/README.md

 </p>

+## Results
+The following images are the results of the experiment that we mentioned on the paper

 For the python file, if you want to train the model just use: python main.py --dataroot datasets/bw2color/ --opencv .
 You can use PIL image by removing the '--opencv' command.
 This training will generate the trained data which is located inside /output folder.